 He advocated for uncommon exercises at the time that have since become bodybuilding staples.
 These include lateral raises for the side deltoids, even experimenting with an incline bench to get a deeper stretch.

 He emphasized various pull-overs to balance out all the pressing he did, stretching the pushing muscles while addressing muscles like the lats, the long head of the triceps, and the serratus anterior, which was especially impressive on his physique.
 He especially liked the decline pull-over for its constant tension, and even occasionally did a pull-over on an incline bench, with a handle attached to a pulley behind him, to address the muscles uniquely.

 He accentuated his naturally flat, square chest through incline pressing that builds up the upper and outer pecs.
-An incline bench was a rare piece of equipment for the time.
+An incline bench was a rarer piece of equipment for the time.

 To widen his lats and teres major, he used protracted rows sometimes on 45° pulleys, single-arm dumbbell rows, and behind-the-neck pull-downs and pull-ups, in addition to the aforementioned pull-overs.

 He believed in non-tapered ends, so made sure his neck, forearms, and calves were balanced with the rest of his body.
 He performed neck flexions and extensions.
-He applied wrist curls for the bellies of the forearms and reverse curls for the extensors.
+He applied wrist curls for the bellies of the forearms and reverse curls or Zottmann curls some of the time.

 There were many muscles he only trained before competition.
 He rarely performed core work, only working abs with crunches for countless reps prior to a contest.
 He did not want a thick waist, muscular or otherwise.

 He knew the obliques grew like any other muscle, so also relied on high-rep broomstick twists, never weighted side bends, to keep them toned.